SeaQL/seaql.github.io/Blog/blog/2025-09-30-sea-orm-rbac.md

 ### Runtime Authorization

-With these rules defined, we can now use them in applications.
+With these rules defined, we can now use them in our application.

 #### Initialize RBAC engine